chime/terraform-aws-alternat/README.md

 ```

 Feel free to submit a pull request or create an issue if you need an input or output that isn't available.

+#### Why isn't this module published on the Terraform registry?

+While we'd like for this to be available on the Terraform Registry, it requires a specific repo naming convention and folder structure that we do not want to adopt.

 ### Other considerations